The Vermont Statutes Online

 (1) ensuring the security and confidentiality of customer personal information;

 (2) protecting against any anticipated threats or hazards to the security or integrity of customer personal information; and

 (3) protecting against unauthorized access to or use of customer personal information that could result in substantial harm or inconvenience to any customer.

 (c) An entity that is in the business of disposing of personal financial information that conducts business in Vermont or disposes of personal information of residents of Vermont must take all reasonable measures to dispose of records containing personal information by implementing and monitoring compliance with policies and procedures that protect against unauthorized access to or use of personal information during or after the collection and transportation and disposing of such information.

 (d) This section does not apply to any of the following:

-(2) Any health insurer or health care facility that is subject to and in compliance with the standards for privacy of individually identifiable health information and the security standards for the protection of electronic health information of the Health Insurance Portability and Accountability Act of 1996.
+(2) any health insurer or health care facility that is subject to and in compliance with the standards for privacy of individually identifiable health information and the security standards for the protection of electronic health information of the Health Insurance Portability and Accountability Act of 1996; or

-(2) With respect to a person or entity licensed or registered with the Department of Financial Regulation under Title 8 or this title to do business in this State, the Department of Financial Regulation shall have full authority to investigate potential violations of this act, and to prosecute, obtain, and impose remedies for a violation of this act, or any rules or regulations made pursuant to this act, as the Department has under Title 8 and this title, or any other applicable law or regulation.
+(2) With respect to a person or entity licensed or registered with the Department of Financial Regulation under Title 8 or this title to do business in this State, the Department of Financial Regulation shall have full authority to investigate potential violations of this chapter, and to prosecute, obtain, and impose remedies for a violation of this chapter, or any rules or regulations made pursuant to this chapter, as the Department has under Title 8 and this title, or any other applicable law or regulation.
 (Added 2005, No. 162 (Adj.
 Sess.), § 1, eff.
 Jan.
-1, 2007; amended 2011, No. 78 (Adj.
-Sess.), § 2, eff.
-April 2, 2012.)
+1, 2007.)